MedPath

 Detailed Description

 Duplex ultrasound will be used to exclude CMI and MALS in the individuals in the control groups.
-After inclusion in the study, blood tests will be performed to exclude renal failure and liver disease.
+After inclusion in the study, venous blood samples will be taken to exclude renal failure and liver disease.
+The blood samples will be repeated within 3 months.
+The blood samples will be centrifuged and stored at -70 degrees until analyzed in batches with the ELISA technique.
+Participants in the control groups will be examined with duplex ultrasound at the time of inclusion in the study and agian at three months.

 The plasma levels of Alpha GST will be compared beside receiver operating characteristic curves (ROC), and the area under the curve(AUC) will be calculated.

 The study will also follow the patients participating in the study for clinical changes in symptoms.
-In addition, patient demographics, comorbidities, treatment demographics, and complications will be registered.
+In addition, patient demographics, comorbidities, treatment demographics, and complications of the treatment will be registered.
 A questionnaire has been constructed for the patient groups in the study to register the clinical signs and symptoms.
 The patients will fill out the questionnaire before and after the treatment.
 The study patients will be followed up after treatment at the outpatient clinic at 1 and 3 months and at 1, 2, 5, and 10 years.
 Duplex ultrasound will be performed at all follow-up time points.
-Participants in the control groups will be examined with duplex ultrasound twice after inclusion in the study, three months apart.

-Besides, changes in the health-related quality of life (QoL) will be investigated in the study individuals.
+Furthermore, changes in the health-related quality of life (QoL) will be investigated in the study individuals.
 The EuroQol 5D (EQ5D) questionnaire will be used to assess the QoL of the study patients.
 The patients will fill out the EQ5D at inclusion in the study and 1, 2, 5, and 10 years after treatment of CMI and MALS in the patient groups.
+EQ-5D can be converted to a single summary index by applying a formula that attaches weight to each of the levels in each dimension.
+The EQ-5D index is varying between 0 to 1 where 1 presents best health condition and 0 presenting the worst health state .

 Recruitment & Eligibility